 In the design of gears, we have to consider the following assumptions:

 - As the point of contact moves, the magnitude of the resultant force Fn changes.
 This effect is neglected in the analysis.

-- The analysis is valid under static conditions, i.e., when the gears are running at very low velocities.
-In practice, there is a dynamic force, in addition, to force due to power transmission.
+- The analysis is valid under static conditions, i.e., when the gears run at very low velocities.
+In practice, power transmission has a dynamic force and force.
 The effect of this dynamic force is neglected in the analysis.

 The tangential force responsible for transmitting the torque is given by